 What to Expect in Work Exchanges for Free Accommodation

-May range from private rooms to dorms—confirm details in advance.
+Accommodation can range from private rooms to shared dorms—always confirm in advance.

 Real-Life Success Stories of Volunteer Exchanges